xScoopy/go-steam-bot/README.md

 # go-steam-bot

+> Code for setting up Socket mode and message posting were adapted from multiple tutorials and the slack documentation.
+> big thank you to 'Tech and beyond with Moss' on youtube and 'Percy Bolmer' for their intuitive articles and videos.

 ## Project Description

 This project was created to provide just a tiny bit of relief to those gamers grinding it out for 8+ hours a day.
 Through this go steam bot, a list of discounted top selling games on steam can be pulled up with just a few characters typed into a designated slack channel.
 Since most offices expect people to have high utilization rates, we can't have everyone surfing the steam store at work.
 This bot allows a quick scrape of steam store discounts so my fellow gamers can keep an eye on any deals too good to pass up while on their lunch break, waiting for a build to finish, etc., all while still in the slack workspace.